codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 Use the Argo Workflows dashboard to:

-1. Compare aggregrated data for the date range with the same data for the reference period to validate improvements and identify trends
+1. Compare aggregated data for the date range with the same data for the reference period to validate improvements and identify trends
 1. Identify performance issues in specific Delivery Pipelines, both in terms of number of executions and execution duration
 1. Drill down on a specific Delivery Pipeline for additional analysis